Krishi2026/student-webdev-labs/reflection.md

 **04-flexbox**

 The accessibility of the flexbox has been assessed using the Wave extension and the W3C Markup Validation tool for HTML and CSS, both of which reported no errors.

+**05-css-grid**

+The accessibility of the css-grid has been assessed using the Wave extension and the W3C Markup Validation tool for HTML and CSS, both of which reported no errors.